-Thank you for your interest in the Internal Medicine Residency Program at West Virginia University School of Medicine!
+Thank you for your interest in the Internal Medicine Residency Program at WVU School of Medicine in Morgantown, WV!
 Our primary goal is to provide a nurturing environment and the necessary tools for you to become a competent and compassionate clinician.

 Our moderate sized program allows our residents to take an active role in how the residency program functions.
 Residents have a strong voice in all decisions regarding changes in rotation structure and curriculum.
-Our curriculum is made up of a variety of educational activities including bedside teaching, interactive resident conferences, didactic lectures, web based modules, and simulation in our state of the art simulation lab.
-We recently implemented a POCUS curriculum as well.
+Our curriculum is made up of a variety of educational activities including bedside teaching, interactive resident conferences, didactic lectures, web-based modules, POCUS, and simulation in our state-of-the-art simulation lab.
 Our research curriculum pairs residents with a faculty mentor to work on scholarly projects in whatever area of interest you may have.

-The primary teaching site is West Virginia University Hospital, a 645 bed state of the art facility.
-WVUH is the main tertiary referral center for West Virginia and also provides care for patients from western Maryland and southwestern Pennsylvania.
+The primary teaching site is West Virginia University Hospital, a 690 bed facility.
+WVUH is the main quaternary referral center for West Virginia, western Maryland, and southwestern Pennsylvania.
 Residents are exposed to a multitude of common and rare diseases, providing a dynamic training environment.

-Our graduates have been extremely successful at obtaining competitive fellowships both at WVU and other prestigious institutions.
-We offer fellowship training programs in Cardiology (including interventional, imaging, and structural), Hematology/Oncology, Gastroenterology, Pulmonary/Critical Care, Nephrology, Infectious Diseases, Endocrinology, Rheumatology, and soon Palliative Medicine/Hospice.
+We offer fellowship training programs in Cardiology (including interventional, imaging, and structural), Hematology/Oncology, Gastroenterology, Pulmonary/Critical Care, Nephrology, Infectious Diseases, Endocrinology, Rheumatology, Palliative Medicine/Hospice, and Sleep Medicine.

-We also offer a variety of different tracks focused on your specific interests.
 We have developed a robust Global Health Track.
 Our current international locations are Guatemala, Ghana, India, and Nepal.
-Residents in the track participate in a longitudinal lecture series, take part in a tropical medicine course, and participate in research and quality improvement at their designated international site.
 We also offer a research track through the WV Clinical and Translational Science Institute.
 Trainees are able to obtain a Master’s Degree in Clinical and Translational Science during their residency.
-Primary Care, Hospitalist, and Rural Tracks are also options!
+Primary Care, Hospitalist, Rural, Medical Education, and Patient Safety/Quality Tracks are also options!